From Per-Image Low-Rank to Encoding Mismatch: Rethinking Feature Distillation in Vision Transformers: Representation Analysis

-\subsection{Spectral energy pattern analysis}
+\subsection{Spectral Energy Pattern Analysis}

-The global SVD analysis in \cref{sec:2-1} characterizes how many directions are needed to describe the teacher’s features \textbf{across tokens}, but it does not reveal how much channel capacity is used \textbf{per token}.
-In particular, a representation can be globally low-rank (tokens lie on a shared low-dimensional subspace) while still using rich, high-dimensional encodings for each token within that subspace.
+The SVD and shared-PCA analyses in \cref{sec:2-1,sec:2-2} characterize subspace geometry across tokens and across inputs, but they do not reveal how much channel capacity is used \textbf{per token}.
+In particular, even if each image’s token matrix lies near a low-dimensional subspace (sample-wise low rank), individual tokens can still use rich, high-bandwidth encodings \emph{within} that subspace, which is the quantity that matters for endpoint capacity.
 To probe per-token encoding, we introduce a token-level Spectral Energy Pattern (SEP) analysis.
-For each last-layer token $\mathbf{x}_t\in\mathbb{R}^D$, we apply a 1D Discrete Fourier Transform (DFT) along the channel dimension and compute the spectral energy for each of the $D^{\prime}$ unique frequency bins (after folding conjugate pairs):
+For each last-layer token $\mathbf{x}_t\in\mathbb{R}^D$, we compute a $D$-point Discrete Fourier Transform (DFT) along the channel dimension and preserve the full FFT order: